sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 2/25/2022 14:15 PT_
+_Updated 3/02/2022 12:37 PT_

 v7.12 has been rolled out to 100% of users on iOS and Android.
-The team is working on development and QA for v7.13.
-We are delayed about 1 week to the extensive QA required for the new photo/video feature.
+The team is working on QA for v7.13 and development for v7.14.
+We might be delayed 1 more week due to the extensive QA required for the new photo/video feature.

 ***